 How to work ingredients into a dough easily

-While you can incorporate the ingredients with the flour as you make up the initial dough, it is easier to incorporate a large amount of extras, as you have here, once the dough has been made and had its first slow rise (bulk fermentation: ideally at least overnight in the fridge to develop the flavour).
+While you can incorporate the ingredients with the flour as you make up the initial dough, it is easier to incorporate a large amount of extras, as you have here, once the dough has been made and had its stretches and folds.

-- Essentially you take the dough after its bulk fermentation, split it in half and pat each piece out to a large rectangle.
+- you essentially split the dough in half and pat each piece out to a large rectangle.

-- Sprinkle the ingredients on top of each, leaving a centimetre or so border around each edge.
+- you then sprinkle the ingredients on top of each, leaving a centimetre or so border around each edge.

-- Fold each edge over to create a flap which will stop the ingredients from spilling out when you roll it up.
+- you next fold each edge over to create a flap which will stop the ingredients from spilling out when you roll it up.

-- Roll it up, not too tightly, and pinch the seal to secure in place.
+- and finally roll it up, not too tightly, and pinch the seal to secure in place.
+This now gets placed into a banneton and left overnight or so.

 To finish and bake

-- Bake as for a normal sourdough: ie) at the highest oven temperature for 10 minutes, before turning the oven down to 200C for a further 40 minutes or so.
+- bake as in the main sourdough recipe linked below ie) at the highest oven temperature for 10 minutes, before turning the oven down to 200-220C for a further 30-40 minutes or so.

 For a non-sourdough version, make up a standard bread dough (see my post here) and once it has had its first rise, knock it back, flatten it out and proceed as above.